Thursday, July 7, 2016

 Of course, the truly hideous thing is not simply the existence of pedophiles in an organization that claims to be God’s guiding light to humanity; nor the hypocrisy of the supposedly holy men engaging is such disgusting practices.

-The most disgusting aspect of the story is the Church’s self-serving game of hide-the-pederast, moving to other parts of the world those priests who were about to become an embarrassment.
-It has been suggested that Pope Benedict, before he became pope, was one of the organizers of that game, and the exposure of it was partly what led him to resign.
+The most disgusting aspect of the story is the Church’s self-serving game of hide-the-pederast, moving priests who were about to become an embarrassment to another part of the world.
+It has been suggested that Pope Benedict, before he became pope, was one of the organizers of that game, and that exposure of it was partly what led him to resign.

 Evils of religion, part 4: The lie about the unbroken chain of popes